20,159 grads of the Ultimate Military Credit Cards Course already know why the

 These hotels are great for families, so we can use points or our free weekend night that the Hilton Aspire offers to book the room.
 You can also compare the 4 best hotel credit cards for military servicemembers.

-If you don’t want to use points, you can also use your annual $250 Hilton Resort statement credit available immediately upon approval and activation.
-I would recommend saving the free weekend night for a romantic one-night get away at a swanky hotel in a big city or something like that.
+If you don’t want to use points, you can also use your semi-annual $200 Hilton Resort statement credit.
+It is delivered as up to $200 in statement credits semi‑annually (January–June and July–December) for eligible purchases made directly with participating Hilton Resorts.
+I would recommend saving the free night for a romantic one-night get away at a swanky hotel in a big city or something like that.

 This year, we plan to use our free weekend night in Maui at the Grand Wailea, A Waldorf Astoria Resort where a standard room often runs for 95,000 Hilton Honors points or more than $800 per night.